netwizeBE/site/_hasp/21-license.md

 - Logging engine is based on ArduinoLog,
   Copyright© 2017,2018 Thijs Elenbaas, MrRobot62, rahuldeo2047, NOX73, dhylands, Josha blemasle, mfalkvidd
-  with mofications by fvanroie, netwize.be.
+  with modifications by fvanroie, netwize.be.
   ArduinoLog is distributed under the terms of the [MIT License](http://opensource.org/licenses/MIT).

 - Syslog library,